 In Tahitian, the word Heiva (hei meaning to assemble, and va meaning community places) refers to activities, pastimes, physical exercise, and festivals.
-Music, dancing, singing and sporting events have always held an important place in Polynesian communities.
+Music, dancing, singing, and sporting events have always held an important place in Polynesian communities.
 Heiva in Tahiti takes place from July 7 through July 23rd this year in Papeete, Tahiti.
-There are a myriad of activities and celebrations leading up to Heiva and one of them is the being Umu Ti or “Fire Walk.”
-The fire walk at Mahana Park is one of the anticipated events that precedes the Heiva.
+There is a myriad of activities and celebrations leading up to Heiva and one of them is the being Umu Ti or “Fire Walk.”
+The firewalk at Mahana Park is one of the anticipated events that precede the Heiva.
 It has been so for over 60 years and usually takes place in late June.
-The fire walk is organized by a well known priest, tahua Raymond Teriierooiterai Graffe, and gathers several hundred spectators enthralled by the intensity of such ancestral moments.
+The firewalk is organized by a well-known priest, tahua Raymond Teriierooiterai Graffe, and gathers several hundred spectators enthralled by the intensity of such ancestral moments.
 The umu ti requires a long preparation of at least a week where one is to dig a hole deep enough to contain wooden elements and rocks, and about 20 feet long and 10 feet wide in size and 5 feet deep.
-The den is then filled up with pieces of wood and rocks from Papeno’o valley, laid out on a dried-up-coconut-tree-leaves bed.
+The den is then filled up with pieces of wood and rocks from Papeno’o valley, laid out on a dried-up coconut tree leaves bed.
 One must wait 24 to 48 hours, for the umu ti to be ready and this depends on the thickness of the wood.
 The evening begins with an incantatory dance.
-The public is given instructions then the volunteers are welcomed to follow the priest on white hot rocks whose surface temperature may exceed 3500° F. A special moment like this is sure to leave an unforgettable impression on spectator and participants alike.
+The public is given instructions then the volunteers are welcomed to follow the priest on white-hot rocks whose surface temperature may exceed 3500° F. A special moment like this is sure to leave an unforgettable impression on spectators and participants alike.

 Tahiti Tourism North America has a great history of the Heiva: